czerkacorp/czerka-dev-tools/readme.md

 # Contributing

-If you would like to contribute towards Mainframe's development, please follow these steps:
+If you would like to contribute towards Czerka Development tools development, please follow these steps:

-- Fork the Mainframe repository on Github
+- Fork the czerka-dev-tools repository on Github
 - Make your changes, commit and push to your fork's master
-- Open a pull request against the Mainframe repository
+- Open a pull request against the czerka-dev-tools repository

 # Other

-If you have any feature requests, questions or concerns, please open an issue in the Mainframe repository.
+If you have any feature requests, questions or concerns, please open an issue in the czerka-dev-tools repository.